 How to Write a Literature Review | Guide, Examples, & Templates

 What is a literature review?
 A literature review is a survey of scholarly sources on a specific topic.
-It provides an overview of current knowledge, allowing you to identify relevant theories, methods, and gaps in the existing research.
+It provides an overview of current knowledge, allowing you to identify relevant theories, methods, and gaps in the existing research that you can later apply to your paper, thesis, or dissertation topic.

 There are five key steps to writing a literature review: